Antsega/javaAndC_Playground/CSCI 210 - Data Structures/Week_5_CircularArrayQues/README.md

 all he/she needs to know.
 The comments should usually include at least:
 ------------------------------------------------------------------------

-PROJECT TITLE: Queues using Circular Arrays
+PROJECT TITLE: Queues using Circular Arrays <br>
-PURPOSE OF PROJECT: Use Circular Array to Map Queues VERSION or DATE:    5 March 2023
+PURPOSE OF PROJECT: Use Circular Array to Map Queues<br>
+VERSION or DATE:    5 March 2023<br>
-HOW TO START THIS PROJECT:  Run main void()
+HOW TO START THIS PROJECT:  Run main void()<br>
-AUTHORS:    Anthony Segarra
+AUTHORS:    Anthony Segarra<br>
-USER INSTRUCTIONS:  Test cases provided in main method.
+USER INSTRUCTIONS:  Test cases provided in main method.<br>

 ![ScreenShot](/Asssignment.png)